 - It is not of a legitimate concern to the public.

 To publicize a private matter, laws generally require that the private information is disseminated in such a way that it is substantially certain to become public knowledge.

 If you believe you have suffered an invasion of privacy, it's important to seek out the help of a qualified lawyer.
 Filing a legal claim protects your rights and can compensate you for the emotional and mental distress the invasion caused as well as for any financial or reputational harm you suffered as a result.
-To get started, have an injury attorney evaluate your claim at absolutely no charge.
+Speak with a defamation attorney to learn more.